keiferc/mlops-gcp/README.md

 Inspect resources with `terraform show` and destroy resources with `terraform destroy`.

-View MLFlow UI on Cloud Shell by running:
+View MLFlow UI by running the following on Cloud Shell:
 ```bash
 gcloud run services proxy mlflow-server --region=<REGION> --project=<PROJECT_ID> --port=8080
 ```
-Then click the Web Preview icon.
+then clicking the Web Preview icon.

 ## Contributing